Keski-SuomenAirsoft/basestationed-airsoft-bomb/README.md

 * Piezo elemeents connection needs to be switched to PWM pin

-Librareis you need for this are following:
+Libraries you need for this are following:
 * RFID     https://github.com/miguelbalboa/rfid
 * TM1637   https://github.com/avishorp/TM1637